zunairAbid/aws_infra_terraform/aws-infra-terraform/README.md

 ## Deployment

-To deploy terraform infrastructure below commonds should be useful for Stage Environment.
+To deploy terraform infrastructure below commands should be useful for Stage Environment.

     step 1:
      - terraform init                     # Initializing terraform